AutoInnoMation/automationframeworkusingappium/README.md

-**How to create test automation framework from scratch using appium, testNG, cucumber.**
+**What is a test automation framework ?**

+A test automation framework is essentially a set of guidelines for creating and designing test cases.
+It is a conceptual part of automated testing that helps testers to use and maintain resources more efficiently.

-Tools & Technologies :
+**Tools & Technologies :**
 1. Java
 2. Appium
 3. TestNG